The Global Opportunity Fund

 Give Monthly

-Join the GO Fund in Action Circle
+Join the Inner Circle

 Monthly donors and partners power sustainable, year-round impact.
 Whether you’re giving as an individual or through your company, you’re helping create consistent, locally led change that lasts.